ErinaTheDummy/SwordToShield/Character_Creation/Classes/Witch.md

 ```

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Witching Path
 The path you seek to power splits and forks, choose one witching path from the following: